jrandyrichardson/confluence-site/display/release/Terracotta-EOS-Policy-and-Notices.md

 Terracotta EOS Policy and Notices
 =================================

-Please note that EOS (end of support) notice and policy information for Terracotta is now under Software AG's policy and is located on the Product Availability pages on Empower - [https://empower.softwareag.com/Products/ProductAvailability/default.asp](https://empower.softwareag.com/Products/ProductAvailability/default.asp).
+Please note that EOS (end of support) notice and policy information for Terracotta is located on the Product Availability page.
 This includes General Availability (GA), Platform retirement, End of Maintenance (EOM), and End of Sustained Support (EOSS) dates for Terracotta.